yeja94/eCom/README.md

 # eCom
-A 6 months signed contract and paid project suggested by clients.
+A 6 months signed contract and paid project offered from clients.
 The project is an e-Commerce website that allow user purchages item on the site by contacting the seller.

 Owner: Jessica Jang and Tony Xie |
 Creater/Designer: Jason Ye |